Luther Tucker

 Luther Tucker (January 20, 1936 – June 18, 1993) was an American blues guitarist.

-While soft-spoken and shy, Tucker made his presence known through his unique and clearly recognizable guitar style.
-Tucker helped to define the music known as Chicago blues, but played everything from blues to soul, rock, jazz and gospel, when given the chance.
-While never achieving the fame and notoriety of some of his contemporaries, he was considered a great guitarist whether playing his own lead style or playing on the recordings of B.B.
-King, Mel Brown, Pat Hare, or Elmore James.
-He is considered one of the most prominent rhythm guitarists of Chicago blues along with Eddie Taylor, Jody Williams and Freddie Robinson.
+Tucker is credited with helping to define the music known as Chicago blues, but played many styles, including blues, soul, rock, jazz and gospel.
+His distinctive style has been described by his protege Rusty Zinn as mandolin-like, creating a unique sound.
+Tucker was featured on the recordings of B.B.
+King, Mel Brown, Pat Hare, and Elmore James.
 He variously worked with Little Walter, Otis Rush, Muddy Waters, John Lee Hooker, The James Cotton Blues Band and Elvin Bishop.

 Career

 Early years

 Tucker was born in Memphis, Tennessee.
 His father, a carpenter, built Tucker his first guitar, but his first real guitar was a Sears Silvertone that his mother got him to keep him out of trouble.
 His mother, who played boogie-woogie piano, introduced him to Big Bill Broonzy and to Robert Lockwood Jr. Tucker went on to become Robert Jr.'s protégé, a guitarist and an individual for whom he had the greatest admiration and respect.
 Tucker always referred to him as "Mr. Robert Jr. Lockwood".
 Tucker's family moved from Memphis to Chicago, Illinois, when he was nine years old, in his teenage years his contemporaries and friends included Freddie King, Magic Sam and Otis Rush.